 Web Design: Corporate Redesign

-With a recently launched new division and a slight pivot in the school’s business strategy, I seized the opportunity to design a new website that was lead by a robust, user-first content strategy.
+With a recently launched new division and a slight pivot in the school’s business strategy, I seized the opportunity to design a new responsive website that was lead by a robust, user-first content strategy.
 This project helped me develop a profound understanding of building large-scale content strategies that assisted the school in the management of marketing communication across all platforms.

 - a discovery phase that let me better understand how prospective families perceived the school and where the gaps in digital communication between those perceptions and how the school wanted to be perceived.